artgins/.github/profile/README.md

 The initial approach to this concept was developed in Python:
 - [GinsFSM](https://pythonhosted.org/ginsfsm/)

-It is now being redesigned in [YunetaS](https://github.com/artgins/yunetas).
+It is now being redesigned in C [YunetaS](https://github.com/artgins/yunetas).

 Documentation is available in [Yuneta Simplified](https://doc.yuneta.io).